Krushna-WebDev/react-typescript-mini-projects/README.md

 ---

 ## Notes
-- Day-2 project of learning React + TypeScript
-- Minimal AI guidance used only for design clarification
-- Project structured for **clean folder separation** and **reusable components**
+- Integration with CoinGecko API (static fetch, not real-time)
+- Redux implementation with TypeScript for practice
+- Price-based sorting functionality
+- Type-safe state management
-- This project is **only for practice to improve my skills**
+- This project is **for learning and practicing TypeScript with Redux**